The shit blog of Paul Chris Jones

 So I decided not to talk to the eight-year-old girl anymore.
 In fact, I stopped talking to anyone in the house.
 I kept myself to myself.
 I became the strange, silent lodger who lives at the top of the stairs.

 One day not long after, the whole family (there were somehow six of them at this point - relatives kept coming over to visit) were having a barbeque in the garden.
-I wasn't invited of course, so I sat in my room.
-Music was playing, Disney songs.
-It was coming from the girl's room opposite mine.
-It was annoying and loud.
-I figured the landlord's 8-year-old daughter had left the music on by accident so I went to her bedroom and turned it off.
+I wasn't invited, of course, so I sat in my room.
+I could hear Disney songs playing from the girl's bedroom.
+A Whole New World and Hakuna Matata.
+The music was annoying and loud.
+I figured the landlord's 8-year-old daughter had left the music on by accident so I went into her bedroom and turned it off.

 The next thing I knew, her mom was running up the stairs on all fours like the girl from The Ring.
 "How DARE you go into my daughter's room!" she screamed.
 "HOW DARE YOOOOOU!".
 She really was furious.
 I've never seen such fury before or since.